robertiansweetman/docker-local-development-rhel-6-rhel-7/README.md

 # docker-local-development-rhel-6-10

-Dockerfiles and settings for local development on Rhel 6.10 images via Ansible
+Dockerfiles and settings for local development on Rhel 6.10 images via Ansible (mainly)

 Since Rhel 6.10 is out of support getting things to work on it (specifically Python 3.x) and Ansible is quite painful

 There are also some "gotcha's" to keep in mind when using M1 macs and when trying to avoid using Docker-Desktop which has now been properly monetised

+There's also a dockerfile-centos-7 version in here as a bit of a contrast which can be connected to via VSCode.

 ## Installing Docker without Docker-Desktop